dllussier/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a postdoctoral research fellow with the SIMEXP laboratory at the Centre de recherche de l'Institut universitaire de gériatrie de Montréal (CRIUGM) at the Université de Montréal.
-My interests lie in the development and utilization of machine/deep learning techniques for neuroimaging.
-My reseach currently focuses on the development of variational autoencoders towards improving multisite harmonization using deep learning to improve cross-site comparisons of neuroimaging data for large-scale multisite studies in functional MRI data.
+My research interests lie in the development and utilization of machine/deep learning techniques for resting-state functional and structural neuroimaging.

 My dissertation work investigated the relationship of brain morphology and oxytocin with chronic pain and pain sensitivity in older adults with the Social-Cognitive and Affective Development Lab and PAIN laboratory at the University of Florida.
 My master’s thesis investigated age-differential effects of intranasal oxytocin on “social brain” resting state functional connectivity in women.